Easy Broccoli Stem Stir-Fry with Garlic Ginger Sauce

 Notes

-Serve with cooked brown rice and your favorite protein for a complete meal.
+• Serve with cooked rice and your favorite protein for a complete meal.

-Gluten-free variation: use tamari instead of soy sauce.
+• Gluten-free variation: use gluten-free tamari instead of soy sauce.

-Recipe may be prepped and cooked in advance.
-Store in an airtight container and refrigerate up to one week.
+• Store in an airtight container and refrigerate up to five days.

 Your email address will not be published.
 Required fields are marked *